 I am using aged Balsamic vinegar, which is slightly thicker and sweeter than the regular Balsamic.
 If you don’t have the aged variety, simply add a teaspoon of honey or maple syrup to the sauce.
 For a less sweet or Whole30 version, use regular Balsamic vinegar.

-- 4 chicken thighs (skin off, no bone), diced
+- 4 chicken thighs skin off, no bone, diced

 - 1 teaspoon sea salt

-- 1 onion, halved and sliced
+- 1 large onion halved and sliced

 - 2 tablespoons olive oil

-For the sauce
+For the Balsamic glaze sauce

-- 1 clove of garlic, grated or finely diced
+- 1 clove of garlic grated or finely diced

-- 2 tablespoons Balsamic vinegar (aged, ideally, or add 1 teaspoon of honey)
+- 2 tablespoons Balsamic vinegar aged, ideally, or add 1 teaspoon of honey

 - 1 teaspoon tomato paste

 - 2 tablespoons soy sauce or Tamari or coconut aminos

 - Scatter the chicken evenly on the tray.
 Season with half a teaspoon of sea salt.